Watergate Salad aka Pistachio Fluff

 This salad has been known by a bunch of other names over the years as listed below:

 You may be wondering why this is called the Watergate Salad.
-Often times people try to capitalize on current events to draw attention to their authored work.
-As the story goes, the individual or company that created the recipe felt it would gain more appeal if it referenced Watergate, a scandal near the time of the recipe’s first publication.
-The recipe was first published by General Foods, now merged into Kraft Heinz.
+Often, people try to capitalize on current events to draw attention to their authored work.
+As the story goes, the individual or company that created the recipe felt it would gain more appeal if it referenced Watergate, a scandal near its first publication.
+General Foods, which has now merged into Kraft Heinz, first published the recipe.

 See below the quote from Wikipedia for a reference to events in the 1970s that prompted the name.